 The vehicle owner may use any replacement part in the performance of any maintenance or repairs.
 Such use shall not reduce the warranty obligations of the vehicle manufacturer, except that the vehicle manufacturer shall not be liable under this article for repair or replacement of any replacement part which is not a propulsion-related part or battery (except as provided under subsection (c)(4)(G) above).

-The vehicle owner’s use of an add-on or modified part exempted by the California Air Resources Board from the prohibitions of Vehicle Code section 27156 for the vehicle may not, solely by its presence or installation on the vehicle, be grounds for the vehicle manufacturer to disallow a warranty claim made in accordance with this article.
+The vehicle owner’s use of an add-on or modified part exempted by CARB from the prohibitions of Vehicle Code section 27156 for the vehicle may not, solely by its presence or installation on the vehicle, be grounds for the vehicle manufacturer to disallow a warranty claim made in accordance with this article.
 The vehicle manufacturer shall not be liable under this article to warrant failures of propulsion-related parts or the battery caused by the use of such an add-on or modified part.

-The Executive Officer may request and, in such case, the vehicle manufacturer shall provide, any documents the vehicle manufacturer provides or otherwise makes available to vehicle owners or to entities in its authorized service network which describe the vehicle manufacturer's warranty procedures or policies.
+The Executive Officer shall request any documents the vehicle manufacturer provides or otherwise makes available to vehicle owners or to entities in its authorized service network which describe the vehicle manufacturer's warranty procedures or policies that the Executive Officer finds reasonably necessary to verify compliance with the requirements of this section.
+The vehicle manufacturer shall provide the documents within 30 days of the request.

 Each vehicle manufacturer shall furnish, with each new vehicle, written instructions for the maintenance and use of the vehicle by the owner.
 The instructions shall be consistent with the requirements of this article for the proper operation, maintenance, repair, and warranty coverage of the manufacturer’s vehicles.

-Each vehicle manufacturer shall furnish, with each new vehicle, a list of the “high-priced” propulsion-related parts.
+Each vehicle manufacturer shall furnish, with each new vehicle, a list of the “high-priced” propulsion-related parts as calculated under subsection (c)(2) of this section.

 Exclusions.
 The repair or replacement of any propulsion-related part or battery otherwise eligible for warranty coverage shall be excluded from such warranty coverage if the vehicle manufacturer demonstrates that the vehicle has been abused, neglected, or improperly maintained, and that such abuse, neglect, or improper maintenance was the direct cause of the need for the repair or replacement of the part.